 Criminal activity is seasonal, peaking in the summer and declining through the winter.
 We provide the first evidence that arrests of children and reported crimes involving children follow a different pattern: peaking during the school year and declining in the summer.
-We use a regression discontinuity design surrounding the exact start and end dates of the school year to show that this pattern is caused by school: children aged 10-17 are roughly 50% more likely to be involved in a reported crime during the beginning of the school year relative to the weeks before school begins.
-This sharp increase is driven by student-on-student crimes occurring in school and during school hours.
-We use the timing of these patterns and a seasonal adjustment to argue that school increases reported crime rates (and arrests) involving 10-17-year-old offenders by 47% (41%) annually relative to a counterfactual where crime rates follow typical seasonal patterns.
-School exacerbates preexisting sex-based and race-based inequality in reported crime and arrest rates, increasing both the Black-white and male-female gap in reported juvenile crime and arrest rates by more than 40%.
+We use a regression discontinuity design surrounding school start dates and an excess crime calculation to show that the school environment increases reported crimes involving children by roughly 50% annually.
+School exacerbates preexisting inequality in criminal interactions, increasing the Black-white and male-female gaps in reported juvenile crime and arrest rates by more than 40%.

-^{}Jones: Mississippi State University, CESifo, and IZA. toddrjones.com.
+\Jones: Mississippi State University, CESifo, and IZA. toddrjones.com.
 Karger: Federal Reserve Bank of Chicago. ezrakarger.com.
 Any views expressed do not necessarily reflect those of the Federal Reserve Bank of Chicago or the Federal Reserve System.
 For useful feedback, we would like to thank seminar participants at the 2022 NBER Spring Children's Meetings, the 2022 NBER Spring Education Meetings, the 2022 Southeastern Micro Labor Conference, the 2022 Southern Economic Association Meetings, University of Connecticut, and University of South Carolina, as well as Daniel Aaronson, Robert Ainsworth, Eunsik Chang, Will Davis, Jeffrey Denning, Jennifer Doleac, David Figlio, Joshua Goodman, Oded Gurantz, Brian Jacob, Kendall Kennedy, Lars Lefgren, Bhashkar Mazumder, Valerie Michelman, Steve Ross, and Jeff Swigert.
 We would also like to thank Abbie Natkin, Rosa Kleinman, and Haoyang Xiong for research assistance.